CAKE-DRI/CAKE-DRI.github.io/_pages/landscape/landscape.md

 * [Embedded GPU CSE (eCSE)](ecse-gpu.md)
 * [RTP skills, hubs and platforms](rtp.md)

-Is your project missing? [https://github.com/CAKE-DRI/cake.github.io](Submit a pull request) to have it featured and help connect others with your work!
+Is your project missing?
+[Submit a pull request](https://github.com/CAKE-DRI/cake.github.io) to have it featured and help connect others with your work!